yusukeshib/react-pullrefresh/README.md

 ##### waitingComponent

 Specify component you want to render on waiting state.
 If false is specified, nothing rendered.
+Component will be layout at the center of 100% width flex-container.

 ##### pullingComponent

 Specify component you want to render on waiting state.
 If false is specified, nothing rendered.
+Component will be layout at the center of 100% width flex-container.

 ##### pulledComponent

 Specify component you want to render on state after pulling.
 If false is specified, nothing rendered.
 If nothing specified, `pullingComponent` will be used.
+Component will be layout at the center of 100% width flex-container.

 ##### supportDesktop